 Hello!
-I am a Machine Learning Engineer currently working at Spotify.
-I primarily build cloud-based NLP applications but I’m also interested in all types of ML, especially recommendation systems and time-series data.
-And all things programming/engineering!
+I am a Machine Learning Engineer currently working at The Browser Company.
+I primarily build cloud-based and on-device ML applications, focusing on LLMs, NLP and search.

 Current/Past Positions (see LinkedIn for longer history)

-I build, maintain, and improve machine learning (mostly NLP and NLU) models that power the Spotify Voice system and serve millions of users in real-time.
+Built, maintained, and improved machine learning (mostly NLP and NLU) models that power the Spotify Voice system and serve millions of users in real-time.

 Data Scientist - Amazon (2017 - 2020)